-It is important to note that there has never been any evidence Ruth worked for the CIA in the form of a document, credible witness, or confession, and Ruth certainly had nothing whatsoever to do with participation in the assassination of President

-Kennedy.
-Ruth voted for, supported, and mourned the loss of President Kennedy when the assassination happened on November 22, 1963, at a time when Marina Oswald was living in her home in Irving, Texas.
+It is important to note that there has never been any evidence Ruth worked for the CIA in the form of a document, credible witness, or confession, and Ruth certainly had nothing whatsoever to do with participation in the assassination of President Kennedy.
+Ruth voted for, supported, and mourned the loss of President Kennedy no less than did any of the rest of America on November 22, 1963, at a time when Marina Oswald, wife of the accused assassin, was living in her home in Irving, Texas.

 But two of Ruth's immediate family members had connections to the CIA.
-Ruth's father, William Avery Hyde, worked setting up insurance cooperatives in Latin America through his employer, Nationwide Insurance, and then USAID, and supplied economic intelligence reports to the CIA from the countries in which he worked (https://ratical.org/ratville/JFK/FalseMystery/WmAveryHyde-B.LaMonica.pdf), and it was reported that a confidante of Ruth had reported that Ruth told her her father had been an "executive agent" for the CIA in his international insurance-cooperative work (https://whokilledjfk.net/paine.htm).
+Ruth's father, William Avery Hyde, worked setting up insurance cooperatives in Latin America through his employer, Nationwide Insurance, and then USAID, and supplied economic intelligence reports to the CIA from the countries in which he worked (https://ratical.org/ratville/JFK/FalseMystery/WmAveryHyde-B.LaMonica.pdf).

 Meanwhile, an older sister of Ruth in Washington, D.C., starting ca. 1960 obtained overt (non-secret) employment with the CIA in Washington, D.C., as a psychologist.
-Ruth's sister's husband, Ruth's brother-in-law, a sort of maverick hippie inventor type, applied twice to work for the CIA; it is not clear if he was accepted.
+That sister's husband, Ruth's brother-in-law, a sort of maverick hippie inventor type, applied twice to work for the CIA; it is not clear if he was accepted.

-On Ruth's husband's side, Michael Paine, two cousins of Michael, Thomas Dudley Cabot and John Cabot, were leading figures in the United Fruit Company which had CIA connections, though there is no information Ruth knew those two Cabots personally.
+On Ruth's husband's side, Michael Paine, two of Michael's cousins, Thomas Dudley Cabot and John Cabot, were leading figures in the United Fruit Company which had CIA connections and did unsavory things in Latin America, though there is no information Ruth knew those two Cabots personally.

-And Ruth's mother-in-law's (Michael's mother's) longtime best friend, Anne Bancroft, became the mistress of Allen Dulles, CIA chief from 1953 to 1961, though Ruth never met either Bancroft or Dulles (that is, prior to Ruth's 1964 testimony before the Warren Commission of which Dulles was a member).
+And Ruth's mother-in-law's (Michael's mother's) longtime best friend from their teenage years, Anne Bancroft, a woman of letters and a spy for the Allies in Europe during World War II, in the course of that spy work became the mistress of Allen Dulles who became CIA chief from 1953 to 1961, though Ruth never met either Bancroft or Dulles (that is, prior to Ruth's 1964 testimony before the Warren Commission of which Dulles was a member).

 Of course, just because family members were employed with the CIA does not mean Ruth was CIA.
 Ruth had another sibling, a brother, who was a physician in Ohio, and there is no indication he was CIA.
-In fact, apart from one trip to England in 1952 at age 19 to attend a Young Friends conference, Ruth appears not to have travelled outside the United States for several more decades, whereas the CIA typically involves itself with persons who travel in foreign countries of CIA's interest.
-My father was in the U.S. Army Air Force, and I have a sister-in-law who is retired career U.S. Air Force.
-It does not follow that I am U.S. Air Force (I am not), simply because family members or in-laws to me are.
+Apart from one trip to England in 1952 at age 19 to attend a Young Friends conference, Ruth appears not to have travelled outside the United States for several more decades, whereas the CIA typically involves itself with persons who travel in foreign countries of CIA's interest.
+My father was in the U.S.

+Army Air Force, and I have a sister-in-law who is retired career U.S. Air Force.
+It does not follow that I am U.S. Air Force or support US foreign policies in which the US Air Force is involved, simply because family members or in-laws to me have served in those armed forces.
 Same analogy.